-There are tables that you can use, and we should all have them. They usually come in booklet form. They usually list

 Most steel suppliers give them away.
 Just ask.
 One Example of A Website with charts

-Well, maybe this could be a simpler method for you.
+Well, maybe THIS method would work better for you.
 Depends upon that way your personal brain works:

 2. Fact: A 12" X 12" X 1/4" thick piece of steel weighs almost exactly 10 pounds.